americanexpress/amex-jest-preset/README.md

 For a React specific Jest preset use: [amex-jest-preset-react](https://github.com/americanexpress/amex-jest-preset-react) which extends off of this preset and adds some React specific configurations.

+> Want to get paid for your contributions to `amex-jest-preset`?
+> Send your resume to oneamex.careers@aexp.com

 ## Configurations

 - [cacheDirectory](https://facebook.github.io/jest/docs/en/configuration.html#cachedirectory-string) is used to let Jest know to output its cache within the project workspace (specifically in `<rootDir>/.jest-cache`).
 This is useful as it eliminates issues caused by several projects sharing the same Jest cache on CI builds.